Updated for tax year 2015

 Premiums for medical, dental and some long-term care insurance, and transportation costs primarily for and essential to medical care may also qualify.
 Only prescription medication and insulin are eligible.

 Expenses include court costs, adoption agency fees, attorney fees and travel.
-The credit is non-refundable for 2012, and your return and adoption-related documents must be mailed to the IRS.
+The credit is non-refundable for 2015, which means it is limited to your tax liability for the year, and your return and adoption-related documents must be mailed to the IRS.

 Alimony or Back Alimony

 If you paid alimony or back alimony in cash during 2015, you can deduct that amount even if you claim the standard deduction.

 Property settlements, child support, and lump-sum alimony paid are not deductible.

 If you received alimony, the IRS considers that taxable income; however, child support received is not taxed.

 Qualified Tuition Programs and Coverdell Education Savings Accounts